May 14, 2024

 3. Fill the medicine cup with your prescribed medicine-always check the medicine to make sure it is correct.

-4. Attach the hose and mouthpiece to the medicine cup-check the connection to make sure it is secure.
+4. Attach the hose and mouthpiece to the medicine and check the connection to make sure it is secure.

 5. Place the mouthpiece in your mouth.

-6. Be sure to take deep breaths to draw all the misted medicine into your lungs.
+6. Breathe through your mouth and take a deep breath.
 Continue to treatment until the medicine in the medicine cup is completely gone.

 7. Turn off the machine when done.